Facebook’s New Remote Salary Policy is “Barbaric”

 Conclusion: Facebook’s Policy Will Prove Ineffective

 Zuckerberg says that he wants to increase innovation, creativity, retention, and workforce diversity at Facebook, but his actions contradict his words.
 Rather than becoming a “north star” for other companies to follow, Facebook’s new remote work policy will have the opposite effect.
 It will demoralize current employees and weaken the company’s culture while diluting potential gains from a wider hiring pool.

 Building a remote work foundation with salary cuts sets the wrong precedent.
 You don’t “serve the community and unlock innovation” by telling employees their worth is tied to a physical location — or worse, an IP location — especially in the era of location independence.

-Looking for a remote job in 2020?
+Looking for a remote job?
 Download my free guide.

 (This article was updated on May 28 to include HelpScout’s salary policy.)